TurtleP/TurtleP.github.io-old2/LovePotion/wiki/showcase.md

 ### DDLC-LOVE
 #### by **LGD**

 [DDLC-LOVE](https://github.com/LukeZGD/DDLC-LOVE) is an unofficial cross-platform Doki Doki Literature Club port for the Nintendo Switch and other consoles!
-Programmed in Lua, running under the Löve Potion framework.
+Programmed in Lua, running under the LÖVE Potion framework.

 The Literature Club is full of cute girls!
 Will you write the way into their heart?
 This game is not suitable for children or those who are easily disturbed.